 - Advance Directive: This is called different things in different states (e.g., living will, health care power of attorney) but, regardless of the term, this describes a legal document you use to provide guidance about what types of treatments you may want to receive in case of a future, unknown medical emergency.
 It also is where you say who can speak for you to make medical treatment decisions when you cannot speak for yourself (called a "surrogate").
 All adults should have an advance directive.

 - Physician Order for Life-Sustaining Treatment (POLST) Form: This is called different things in different states (e.g., MOLST, MOST, POST— see our map for more information) but, regardless of the term, a POLST Form is a medical order for the specific medical treatments you want during a medical emergency.
-Only individuals with a serious illness or advanced frailty near the end-of-life should have this form.
+POLST Forms are appropriate for individuals with a serious illness or advanced frailty near the end-of-life.

 They work together!
-All adults should have an advance directive, but it is only when you are diagnosed with a serious illness or frailty that you should consider a POLST Form.
+All adults should have an advance directive, but consider POLST if and when you are diagnosed with a serious illness or frailty.

 No. Both advance directives and POLST Forms are advance care plans.
 They support each other but do different things.